Maidie Andrews

 Maidie Andrews (27 September 1893 - 13 October 1986) was an English actress and singer who, with a career that spanned six decades, was a child actress and later a stage beauty who appeared in musical comedy including the original London productions of No, No, Nanette (1925) and Cavalcade (1931).
 The latter years of her career saw her taking roles in television and film.

 Early life

-Maidie Andrews was born in Camden Town in London in 1893, the only daughter and second eldest of four children of Ada Harriet née Judd (1873-1946) and Walter Andrews (1861-1935), variously a furniture remover, a horsebus inspector and a refreshment attendant.
+Maidie Andrews was born in Camden Town in London in 1893, the only daughter and second eldest of four children of Ada Harriet née Judd (1873-1946) and Walter Andrews (1861-1935), variously a furniture remover, a horse-drawn omnibus inspector and a refreshment attendant.
 Her younger brother Robert Andrews, born as Reginald Frank Andrews (1895-1976), was also a British child actor and later a stage and film actor.
 He is perhaps best known as the long-term partner of Ivor Novello.